-She passionately wanted to change this, so 2 years ago she decided to run for a position on the Panchayat Council for a seat reserved for women.
+She passionately wanted to change this, so in 2015 she ran for a position on the Panchayat Council for a seat reserved for women.

 In her time in office, Geeta has had many incredible successes thanks to the training, education, and support of The Hunger Project.
 The Council has recorded all of the work and its value on the outside of the Council building for everyone to see and for transparency.